-Associate Professor of Engineering and Entrepreneurship Ph.D.
+Associate Professor of Engineering and Entrepreneurship

+Ph.D.
 Harvard University

+Yevgeniya Zastavker

-Yevgeniya Zastavker on leave Associate Professor of Physics Ph.D.
-Massachusetts Institute of Technology
+Associate Professor of Physics

 Federal Compliance Statements

 Intended for the use of prospective and current Olin College of Engineering students and interested others, Olin College's webpage contains information, links and references to helpful information on a variety of subjects, including Olin's academic programs, cost of attendance, financial aid, and post-graduate activities of alumni.
 Click on each title to view or hide the information in that section.